yiisoft/yii2-shell/README.md

 Configuration
 -------------

-You can configure the PsySH shell by setting options via the `shellConfig` variable in the controller.
-I.e. add this to your console application configuration:
+You can configure the PsySH shell by setting options via the `shellConfig` variable in the controller, i.e. add this to your console application configuration:

 ```